threefoldfoundation/info_sdk/src/6_develop/internals/applicationserver/packages.md

 # Packages

-Packages are the way to write extensions and applications to your 3Bot server and it can be driven by an optional package.py file which controls the life cycle of the application including install, uninstall,start .. etc.
+Packages are the way to write extensions and applications to your 3Bot server and it could be driven by an optional package.py file which controls the life cycle of the application including install, uninstall,start .. etc.

 Content:
 - [Structure](#structure)